 what customer needs the brand solves

 “[Brand name] is a [type of company] offering [products or services] for [target group].
-The brand operates in the [region] market and helps customers with [problem or need].
+The brand operates on the [region] market and helps customers with [problem or need].
 The offer includes [main categories].
-The brand stands out thanks to [key advantages].”
+The brand stands out with [key advantages].”

 Example:

 “SportFuel is an online store with dietary supplements and products for physically active people.
-The brand targets athletes, recreational trainees, and customers who care about a healthy lifestyle.
+The brand targets athletes, people who train recreationally, and customers who care about a healthy lifestyle.
 The offer includes protein supplements, creatine, vitamins, minerals, protein bars, and training accessories.
-The store operates on the Polish market and stands out with a wide assortment, fast shipping, and products from well-known manufacturers.”
+The store operates on the Polish market and stands out with its wide assortment, fast shipping, and products from well‑known manufacturers.”

-Avoid information that is too general, outdated, or imprecise.
+Avoid information that’s too generic, outdated, or imprecise.

 empty marketing slogans